 While it is debated whether Catalonia will become independent or not, at the moment, it is part of Spain and the European Union (and has the € as currency).

 Spanish and Catalan are the official languages, but we had to use English since we did not speak either of these.
 Many spoke some basic English, but longer conversations were rare.

 I recommend downloading an offline translating app – just in case.

 Though I did not visit Barcelona as a solo traveler, I would feel comfortable doing all of the mentioned recommendations by myself.

 I am proud to say that I have never been pickpocketed (so far), and though Barcelona is known for pickpockets and theft, you can stay safe when you watch your purse closely and exercise common sense.

 Particularly at busy places like La Rambla or in the metro, you need to be super attentive and be more cautious than normal.

 Barcelona is – almost – all about Gaudi.
-Gaudi was an important Catalan architect (1852-1926), playing a crucial role in Barcelona.
-Some of the top tourist attractions in Barcelona were designed by him.
+Gaudi was an important Catalan architect (1852-1926) and played a crucial role in Barcelona.
+Some of the top tourist attractions in Barcelona were designed by Gaudi.

-It doesn’t matter if you visit Barcelona for one day or one week, his work will always be present, so don’t be surprised to hear his name often in connection to the city.
+It doesn’t matter if you visit Barcelona for one day or one week, his work will always be present, so don’t be surprised to hear his name often connected to the city.